Designing a Greece project

-If you’re a teacher, parent, or day camp counselor thinking of spending a week or so on the Greeks, here’s some ideas other people have found useful:
+If you’re a teacher, parent, or day camp counselor thinking of spending a week or so on the Greeks, here’s some ideas for ancient Greece activities other people have found useful.

-Clothes: For boys, an extra-large white T-shirt with a belt will look fine.
-It should reach his knees.
-Bare feet or sandals are good, and a cloak can be any largish piece of solid-color cloth – it should also reach his knees, and can be knotted on the shoulder or pinned with a brooch.
+To dress as a Greek boy, an extra-large white T-shirt with a belt will look fine.
+It should reach their knees.
+Bare feet or sandals are good, and a cloak can be any largish piece of solid-color cloth – it should also reach their knees, and can be knotted on the shoulder or pinned with a brooch.

 Ancient Greece!: 40 Hands-On Activities to Experience This Wondrous Age (Kaleidoscope Kids), by Avery Hart, Paul Mantell, and Michael P. Kline (1999).
 Gives ideas to get kids thinking, rather than step-by-step instructions.